Discover the risks and dangers of failing to register a trademark to understand the value and importance of trademark registration for your brand.

 For international registration:

-Does registering a trademark in Switzerland grant me any legal rights?
+Does registering a trademark in Switzerland grant me any legal rights in Switzerland?

 Yes, registering your trademark is essential to secure rights in Switzerland.
 The Swiss Trademark law follows a first-to-file principle, with some exceptions.
 Contact us for more information.